 In this case, you will arrive directly to the port with a speed boat, and you can walk to your hostel.
 You should definitively visit the Archipelago of San Bernardo

 Time: 2h30 – 3h00 hours

-Do you know you have a really cheap airline company in Colombia?
-It’s Viva Colombia and you need to look for your flight directly on their website.
-It’s really fast and correct.
+Do you know you have a cheap airline company in Colombia?
+It’s Viva Colombia, and you need to look for your flight directly on their website.
+It’s fast and correct.

-If you wish a little more comfort, Avianca is really good.
+If you wish a little more comfort, Avianca is perfect.

-- 70 000 COP (I did the simulation with only 1 week in advance for Bogota- Cartagena)
+- 70 000 COP (I did the simulation with only one week in advance for Bogota- Cartagena)

-- 44 000 COP for an extra luggage in Cabine (I have a computer and a ukulele).
-You are allowed one luggage of 6 kg without paying any extra fee.
+- 44 000 COP for extra luggage in Cabine (I have a computer and a ukulele).
+You are allowed one luggage of 6 kg without paying any additional fee.

 - 39 000 COP for your big bag (20 kg max).